 There are criticisms of Apple and Facebook’s policy as stated by Harriet Minter in a piece for the UK publication The Guardian: “By telling their female staff to hold off on having babies, these companies are demanding their employees put them before everything else, before their families, before their health.
 Rather than saying, have your children in your own time and we’ll support you with well-paid parental leave and subsidized childcare; work really hard through your most fertile years and then when you may not be able to have kids anymore, you can give it a shot with the eggs we froze for you as a perk.”

 I see this as a cynical view and attributing motives to the companies that do not exist in reality.
 The choice is still up to the women.
 Over time she may find that her career is so important that having children is not the top priority.
 She may decide that since she did not marry the frozen eggs would not be used.
 The point is the egg-freezing benefit is there for her to make a better choice about career and motherhood.
 We need to realize today’s workplace is far different than years ago when women stayed at home while men brought home the bacon.
 I do have one concern on the ethical front.
 What happens if the eggs are unused?

-Blog posted by Dr. Steven Mintz, aka Ethics Sage, on September 18, 2014.
-Professor Mintz is on the faculty of the Orfalea College of Business at Cal Poly, San Luis Obispo.
-He also blogs at: www.ethicssage.com.
+Blog posted by Steven Mintz on May 26, 2016.
+Dr. Mintz is a professor in the Orfalea College of Business at Cal Poly San Luis Obispo.
+He also blogs at www.ethicssage.com.